 Being with your children after the death of their other parent will probably be your top priority.
 Talk to your employer to see if they offer extra time off as part of your contract.
 This additional time off is often called ‘Compassionate Leave’ and may be paid.
 Although there is no legal right to compassionate leave, many employers do offer it.
 If they don’t, you could ask for paid annual leave or consider taking sick leave if you are not ready to return to work.

 In the longer term, you may need to think about changing your work patterns to adapt to your new circumstances.
-Our fact sheet on your rights in the workplace gives you information on negotiating with your employer.
+See our information on your rights in the workplace to find advice on negotiating with your employer.

 How you’ll cope financially can be a huge worry after the loss of a partner, and thinking about how you’ll manage on your own can be daunting.
 Financial support is available, so try to make sure you get all the help you can for you and your family.

-If paying for funeral expenses is difficult because you are on a low income, you may be eligible for a funeral payment to help pay for the costs.
+If paying for funeral expenses is difficult because you are on a low income, you may be able to get a funeral payment to help pay for the costs.
 To qualify you must be receiving a benefit, such as Universal Credit.
-You can find out more on the Turn2us website.
+You can find out more about funeral payments on the Turn2us website.

 Bereavement support payment

 You can use the Turn2us online benefits calculator to check if you are entitled to any other benefits and tax credits.
 If you’d like to talk about your particular circumstances with an expert adviser, call our Helpline on 0808 802 0925, which is free from landlines and mobiles.

 Who you need to tell